 Drug Abuse And Dependence

-AXIRON contains testosterone, a Schedule III controlled substance as defined by the Anabolic Steroids Control Act.
+AXIRON contains testosterone, a Schedule III controlled substance in the Controlled Substances Act.

 Additional Axiron Information